The Lion and The Hare

 You can read another version of this tale in English in North Indian Notes and Queries (1894).

-This artilce was posted on Thursday, October 28th, 2010 at 12:35 pm and is filed under Books & Stories, Countries & Cultures, Hindi, India, Languages, Mama Lisa, Panchatantra, Recordings, Sanskrit, The Lion and The Hare.
+This article was posted on Thursday, October 28th, 2010 at 12:35 pm and is filed under Books & Stories, Countries & Cultures, Hindi, India, Languages, Mama Lisa, Panchatantra, Recordings, Sanskrit, The Lion and The Hare.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.